temporalio/documentation/docs/typescript/troubleshooting.md

 This happens for a number of reasons: Network hiccups, timeouts that are too short, server overloaded.

-This is not your fault and likely indicative of an SDK bug especially while it is in alpha.
+This is not your fault and likely indicative of an SDK bug.
 Please try to produce a minimal repro and we'll be glad to help.